 Who Are We?

-Indigenous Services (IS), a part of Student Experience at Western University, is committed to supporting Indigenous students in reaching their highest potential through a culturally-responsive space, programs, and services that honour Indigenous cultures and languages, foster Indigenous presence and inclusion, and increase Indigenous access, engage Indigenous communities, and facilitate transition, retention, graduation and advancement of Indigenous students at Western.
-IS staff members provide assistance through services and counselling by drop-in and appointment.
+Indigenous Student Centre (ISC), a part of Student Experience at Western University, is committed to supporting Indigenous students in reaching their highest potential through a culturally-responsive space, programs, and services that honour Indigenous cultures and languages, foster Indigenous presence and inclusion, and increase Indigenous access, engage Indigenous communities, and facilitate transition, retention, graduation and advancement of Indigenous students at Western.
+ISC staff members provide assistance through services and counselling by drop-in and appointment.
 Specialized resources focusing on Indigenous issues in areas concerning academic, cultural and social needs are available; including career and employment opportunities and training/workshops.
 IS also offers study space, quiet areas, gathering space, a computer lab, printing services, and kitchen facilities; with after hours access for registered students.
-To register for the IS Centre please fill out our user agreement form.
+To register for the ISC please fill out our user agreement form.

 Indigenous students are nourishing their Learning Spirits, actively engaging in the Western community through Indigenous Knowledge exchanges, fostering lifelong learning, and shaping leaders of tomorrow.

 Inspire Indigenous students to realize their full potential through a culturally responsive space, services, and advocacy that encourage wholistic and strength-based approaches to learning.

 - Increase Indigenous presence and inclusion across the University;

 - Increase Indigenous outreach, access, and engage Indigenous communities;